re-memo/re-memo/README.md

 3. **Build Your Memory** - Facts are stored as searchable embeddings in your personal database
 4. **Get Suggestions** - Next time you write, get personalized prompts based on your history
 5. **Chat & Explore** - Ask questions about your past entries through the chat interface

+> [!TIP]
+> The system learns your writing patterns and personal topics over time.
+The more you write, the better it gets at providing relevant prompts and insights.

 ## 🎯 Use Cases